Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Those requiring visas must apply to the nearest Paraguayan consulate.
 It is recommended that travellers always have six months' validity on their passports as immigration officials may impose restrictions other than those officially stated.
-Vaccinations against yellow fever are required for passengers arriving within six days of leaving or transiting infected areas.
+Vaccinations against yellow fever are required for passengers arriving from or transiting infected areas.

 All travellers should be vaccinated for hepatitis A and hepatitis B, and those planning to travel in rural areas and eat outside of hotels and restaurants should consider a vaccination for typhoid.
 All travellers arriving from yellow fever risk areas need to carry proof of vaccination to enter Paraguay and the vaccination is also generally recommended for travel in the country.

 Travellers should also be up to date with vaccinations for MMR (measles, mumps, and rubella) and tetanus-diphtheria.
-Malaria medication is recommended for travel to the departments of Alto Parana, Caaguazu, and Canendiyu.
-Tap water should not be drunk unless it has first been boiled, filtered, or chemically disinfected.
+The risk of malaria is low, though medication is recommended.
+Tap water is safe in Asuncion, but bottled water is generally the better option, particularly for those who are sensitive to minor dietary changes.
 Caution should be exercised with street food and any uncooked food.

 Healthcare facilities are good in Asuncion but may be very limited beyond the capital.
 Comprehensive travel and health insurance is recommended and all required medication should be carried into the country, along with a signed and dated letter from a doctor detailing what it is and why it is needed.

-Most visits to Paraguay are trouble-free but visitors should note that incidents of violent crime are on the increase, particularly street crime like pickpocketing and muggings in Asuncion, Ciudad del Este, and Pedro Juan Caballero.
+Most visits to Paraguay are trouble-free but visitors should note that incidents of violent crime are on the increase, particularly pickpocketing, muggings and other street crimes in Asuncion, Ciudad del Este, and Pedro Juan Caballero.

-Visitors should take sensible precautions such as not carrying large amounts of cash, wearing visible jewellery, or displaying valuables, particularly when walking the streets or using public transport.
+Visitors should take sensible precautions such as not carrying large amounts of cash, wearing visible jewellery, or displaying valuables, especially when walking the streets or using public transport.

-Those who travel around the country should note that there are frequently military and police roadblocks and checkpoints in operation.
-Travellers are advised to avoid protests which occasionally become violent.
+Those who travel around the country should note that there are frequent military and police roadblocks and checkpoints in operation.
+Travellers are advised to avoid protests, as they occasionally become violent.

 Visitors should respect the fact that Paraguayans are a conservative people who value old-fashioned courtesies.
 Homosexuality is legal but public displays of affection are frowned upon.
 All residents and visitors are required to carry identification at all times.
 Generally, authorities will accept a photocopy of documents like passports.
 As with neighbouring countries, locals enjoy a siesta over lunch when they snooze or drink maté (local tea) with friends.
 Shops and businesses may be closed at this time.

-Those heading for business meetings in Paraguay would be well advised to hire an interpreter or have a working knowledge of Spanish; English is not widely spoken, even in the capital.
+Those heading for business meetings in Paraguay would be well advised to hire an interpreter or have a working knowledge of Spanish, as English is not widely spoken, even in the capital.
 Business appointments are formal and generally occur in the mornings.